Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Detailed Account of the Mean-Field Scenario

 where $\hat{t} \equiv t/t_*(\varepsilon)$ is a rescaled time variable by $t_*(\varepsilon)$ corresponding to the critical timescale associated with the relaxation near the transition.
 It must be determined self-consistently at the end of the computation.
 The ``$\pm$" notation refers to the sign of the perturbation in $\varepsilon$.
 Equivalently in frequency space

 where $\hat{z} = z t_*(\varepsilon)$ denotes the corresponding rescaled frequency.
 The monomial $r(\varepsilon)$ serves as a small expansion parameter controlling the perturbative series in Eq.~\eqref{eq:ergodic_MCT_ansatz}.
-In general, $r(\varepsilon)$ is proportional to a fractional power of $\varepsilon$, which we recall is the (relative) distance to the critical point.
 Note also that we have factorized wavevector and temporal dependences in the Ansatz Eq.~\eqref{eq:ergodic_MCT_ansatz}.
-This is known as the ``factorization theorem" in the MCT literature \cite{gotze1999recent}.

-\citet{gotze1985properties} and more recently \citet{andreanov2009mode} have argued that $r(\varepsilon) = \sqrt{\varepsilon}$ is the only prescription physically relevant prescription.\footnote{The other possibility, $r(\varepsilon) = \varepsilon$, would lead to an absence of structural relaxation in the dynamical calculation, even in the ergodic phase.} Focusing then on the equation at leading order, one obtains the following eigenvalue problem
+This is known as the ``factorization theorem" in the MCT literature \cite{gotze1999recent}. \citet{gotze1985properties} and more recently \citet{andreanov2009mode} have argued that $r(\varepsilon) = \sqrt{\varepsilon}$ is the only prescription physically relevant prescription.
+The other possibility, $r(\varepsilon) = \varepsilon$, would lead to an absence of structural relaxation in the dynamical calculation, even in the ergodic phase.
+Focusing then on the equation at leading order, one obtains the following eigenvalue problem

 which only fixes the amplitudes $h_{\pm}^{(1)}(p)$, and not the frequency dependent function $g_{\pm}^{(1)}(\hat{z})$.
 The latter is fixed by the next-leading order terms, as we illustrate further below.